What is Kalydeco?

 General information about the safe and effective use of Kalydeco

-Medicines are sometimes prescribed for purposes other than those listed in a Patient Information leaflet.
+Medicines are sometimes prescribed for purposes other than those listed in a Patient Information guide.
 Do not use Kalydeco for a condition for which it was not prescribed.
 Do not give Kalydeco to other people, even if they have the same symptoms you have.
 It may harm them.

 This Patient Information summarizes the most important information about Kalydeco.
 If you would like more information, talk with your doctor.
 You can ask your pharmacist or doctor for information about Kalydeco that is written for health professionals.